 1. It All Starts with Design.

-We expect you would be surprised to learn that some of your favorite brands don't actually design or make the things they sell.
-That's right, they really have no idea what they are selling you beyond how it looks from the outside.
+We expect you would be surprised to learn that some well known brands don't actually design or make the things they sell.
+That's right, they really have no real idea what they are selling beyond how it looks and feels on the surface.
 There are quite a few horse brands that buy their products from factories that will happily add a company's logo to their basic products for a little extra.
 If you've ever seen boots that look to be identical but are sold under different brand names, that's the reason.
 Without understanding the dimensions, size, fit and structure of a horse boot from the ground up, companies can't really tell how it will perform.
 Add to that the fact that many have no real idea on whether the materials selected are really suitable for horse use and you can see why there might be problems.

 Early sketches from our vaults.
 Yes we really do work on every aspect of our unique designs!